Skip to content

 Sources profile:This story draws on neutral-leaning sources

-South Africa's Department of Home Affairs issued a concession on 30 March 2026 extending the stay authorisation of foreign nationals with pending visa, waiver or appeal applications, an operational admission that the department's processing backlog cannot meet its statutory deadlines.
+South Africa's Department of Home Affairs issued a concession on 30 March 2026 extending lawful stay authorisation for foreign nationals with pending visa, waiver, or appeal applications that have not yet been decided.
+The document is an operational admission that the department cannot process applications within the timelines set by the Immigration Act.

 A new top-tier rate of ¥10,000 per person per night is projected to roughly double the city's annual accommodation-tax revenue.